 When is it requested?

-A qualitative urine or blood hCG test can be done as early as 10 days after a missed menstrual period if a woman wishes to confirm whether or not she is pregnant (some methods can detect hCG even earlier, at one week after conception).
+A qualitative urine hCG test can be done from the first day of a missed menstrual period if a woman wishes to confirm whether or not she is pregnant (some methods can detect hCG even earlier, at one week after conception).
 In certain patients, several quantitative blood hCG tests over several days may be requested to rule out an ectopic pregnancy or to monitor a woman after a miscarriage.
 A doctor will also request a quantitative hCG test if they suspect trophoblastic disease or the presence of a germ cell tumour.

 A blood test which includes hCG as part of the prenatal screening program for Downs syndrome is conducted during the 2nd trimester of pregnancy.